NTIA/scos-tekrsa/README.md

-Tektronix RSA306b scos Testing
+Tektronix RSA scos Testing
 ==============================

-Building a Python interface for the Tektronix RSA API which will eventually be used to integrate the [Tektronix RSA306b](https://www.tek.com/spectrum-analyzer/rsa306) into [`scos-sensor`](https://github.com/NTIA/scos-sensor).
+Building a Python wrapper for the Tektronix RSA API which will eventually be used to integrate the [Tektronix RSA306b](https://www.tek.com/spectrum-analyzer/rsa306) into [`scos-sensor`](https://github.com/NTIA/scos-sensor).
 At the moment, this repository serves mostly as a backup for in-progress code while the RSA306b is characterized.
 Eventually, it will morph into a plugin which adds RSA support into `scos-sensor`.
 It will also be possible to relatively easily extend this code to support a larger variety of devices in the Tektronix RSA line of real time spectrum analyzers.

 Brief Overview of Files
 -----------------------

 - `RSA_API.py` contains Python implementations of commands that are a part of the Tektronix RSA API, which is implemented in C. It makes use of `ctypes` as well as a few shared object files, and essentially serves to abstract API calls for easier use in other Python scripts.
+It does some error handling and makes some minor changes for the sake of usability, and aims to be well-documented enough to serve as the sole reference for future development.
+This API supports Tektronix RSA: 306, 306B, 500A Series, and 600A Series.

 - `testbed.py` is, well, exactly that.
 This is where I'm currently writing various methods used for different tests and characterizations of the RSA306b.
 It is a temporary file, and is a little messier as a result.